ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/developer-advanced-1/inventory-cd/index.md

     ```bash
     git push -u origin test
     ```

+- Hook the CI pipeline to the CD pipeline, using the `test` branch of the current gitops repository:
+    ```bash
+    igc gitops
+    ```

+    !!! note
+        **What just happened?**: The `igc gitops` command creates a secret `git-credentials` and a configmap named `gitops-repo` in the OpenShift project.
+These contain the url, username, password, and branch information for the GitOps repository.
+You can verify the secret was created by running:
+            ```bash
+            oc get configmap/gitops-repo -n dev-{initials} -o yaml
+            oc get secret/git-credentials -n dev-{initials} -o yaml
+            ```

+- Manually trigger the pipeline for the Inventory Management service by going to the last pipeline run and click **Action**, then **Rerun**.
+When the pipeline has finished you will see a new folder on the `test` branch of the GitOps repo.

 - Create the test namespace with the CLI by running `oc sync test-{initials}`